 Princess offered a straight coach transfer from Southampton cruise port to Heathrow airport for USD$59/pp. For anyone needing to get to the airport quickly, this was a very good option.

-Our Cotswold tour visited 3 villages, Bampton, Burford, and Stow-on-the-Wold, and included a very nice lunch in a tavern built in 1402 called "The Lamb Inn" located on Sheep Street in Burford.
+Our Cotswold tour visited 3 villages, Bampton, Burford, and Stow-on-the-Wold, and included a very nice lunch in a tavern built in 1402 called "The Lamb Inn", located on Sheep Street in Burford.
 The cost of our tour was £99/pp. The village of Bampton gained its fame after being used as the Downton village in the British TV series "Downton Abbey".
-The village's "St. Mary The Virgin" church was the village church where the Grantham clan gathered for weddings, funerals and baptisms.
+Bampton's "St. Mary The Virgin" church was the village church where the TV series' Grantham clan gathered for weddings, funerals and baptisms.

-Our flight home on Virgin Atlantic was uneventful.
+Our flight home on the Virgin Atlantic was very comfortable.
 The flight was less than half full, so we spread out to have empty seats next to each of us.

 The highlights of this trip?
-If we had to choose favorites, they were London and Scottish Highlands.
+If we had to choose our favorites, they were the London and the Scottish Highlands.
 London, because we had 4 days of sunny, blue sky and dry weather, and London certainly had a lot to offer.
 Scottish Highlands, because the scenery was so green and pretty.